(Scriptures quoted are from the English Standard Version, unless noted otherwise. First published March, 2021)

 So how did He do it?
 We could start by realizing that the opening of the Genesis Book takes a broad approach, ranging from story-literature genre to scientific-account genre.

 Now regarding the use of stories, we know that they serve the purpose of catching our interest and helping us to remember and absorb information more easily.
 During His earthly sojourn, Jesus often taught by using parables.
-These “stories” were meant to make it easier to understand various principles about God’s ways and godly living; the deeper meaning of these parables was often hidden from the multitudes, but revealed only to Jesus’ followers.
+These “stories” were meant to make it easier to understand various principles about God’s ways and godly living; the deeper meaning of these parables, however, was often hidden from the multitudes and revealed only to Jesus’ followers.
 (Matthew 11:25, 13:11)

 The Old Testament often pictures God in human terms (anthropomorphism).
 We see this in phrases like “arm of the Lord”, “face of the Lord”, and so on.
 God is personal, and He stoops to our level, helping us to understand Him and what He does or how He feels by using terms we can relate to.
 In the New Testament, of course, such terminology was no longer needed.
 God came into our world in the form of a real human being.
 Christ was “Immanuel”, meaning “God with us”.
 He revealed in person to humanity the Father’s love and compassion.
 (Isaiah 7:14) The Book of Revelation, along with several other passages in the Bible, predict the Return of Immanuel, this time as the conquering Saviour, to establish God’s Kingdom on Earth.